 Gig Harbor home prices are not only among the most expensive in Washington, but Gig Harbor real estate also consistently ranks among the most expensive in America.

-Gig Harbor is a decidedly white-collar city, with fully 86.27% of the workforce employed in white-collar jobs, well above the national average.
+Gig Harbor is a decidedly white-collar city, with fully 85.56% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Gig Harbor is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Gig Harbor who work in healthcare (13.09%), management occupations (10.74%), and office and administrative support (9.67%).
+There are especially a lot of people living in Gig Harbor who work in healthcare (13.76%), management occupations (13.69%), and sales jobs (9.73%).

 Also of interest is that Gig Harbor has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Gig Harbor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Gig Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Gig Harbor is English.
 Other important languages spoken here include Spanish and Chinese.